mglktech/DTCC-Dashboard/README.md

 Feel free to use any of this code for your own purpose, create as many forks as you like.
 If you are able to learn a thing or two about basic PHP and SQL using this code then good for you.
 I am happy.

-# This is NOT a release
+# This is NOT a finished project.